 - is limited to no more than 20 percent of the total course work on the student’s Plan of Study form;

-- is from a regionally accredited institution in the U.S. or an overseas institution that is recognized by its country’s Ministry of Education as a graduate degree granting institution.
+- is from a regionally accredited institution in the U.S. or an institution outside the U.S., that is recognized by its country’s Ministry of Education as a graduate degree granting institution.

 Special Types of Credit for the Educational Specialist Degree

-To become eligible for a education specialist degree, a student must have completed all MU graduate work attempted with a GPA of 3.0 (A=4.0) or higher.
+To become eligible for an educational specialist degree, a student must have completed all MU graduate work attempted with a GPA of 3.0 (A=4.0) or higher.
 Review grading policies for more information.

-The educational specialist candidate must be enrolled at the University during the regular semester session in which comprehensive exams are taken, portfolio or project is presented, etc.
+The educational specialist candidate must be enrolled at the University during the regular semester session in which comprehensive exams are taken or portfolio or other capstone project is presented.

-The program for the education specialist degree must be completed within a period of eight years beginning with the first semester of enrollment in which the student is accepted to a degree program or from the date of the oldest coursework used on the plan of study.
+The program for the educational specialist degree must be completed within a period of eight years, beginning with the first semester of enrollment in which the student is accepted to a degree program or from the date of the oldest coursework used on the plan of study.
 Individual academic programs may stipulate a shorter time period.

-Time spent in the armed services will not count toward the eight-year limit (see Active Duty Policy).
-For any extension of this time limitation, the student must petition the Office of Graduate Studies by submitting a request to the adviser who, in turn, submits a written recommendation to the Graduate School that is endorsed by the academic program’s director of graduate studies.
-The Office of Graduate Studies' staff will notify the advisor in writing of the final decision.
+Time spent in the armed services will not count toward the eight year limit (see Active Duty Policy).
+For any extension of this time limitation, the student must petition the Graduate School by submitting a request to the advisor who, in turn, submits a written recommendation to the Graduate School that is endorsed by the academic program’s director of graduate studies.
+The Graduate School staff will notify the advisor via email of the final decision.

 For academic advice or assistance with degree program planning, students should contact their advisors.

-Reasonable Rate of Progress for Education Specialist Students
+Reasonable Rate of Progress for Educational Specialist Students

-Reasonable rate of progress is governed by both the campus wide policies of the Graduate School as well as academic program regulations which may be more restrictive.
-Failure to satisfy the Graduate School’s rate of progress policies leading to dismissal are handled by the Request for Extension process, and the decision of the Associate Vice Chancellor for Graduate Studies in these matters is binding.
+Reasonable rate of progress is governed by both the campus-wide policies of the Graduate Faculty Senate, as well as academic program regulations that may be more restrictive.
+If a student is not satisfying the rate of progress policies, they are subject to dismissal.

 Extenuating circumstances that inhibit a student’s rate of progress are handled through the Request for Extension process.
-The decision regarding an extension is made by the vice provost for advanced studies and dean of the Graduate School, and is binding.
+The decision regarding an extension is made by the dean of the Graduate School, and is binding.

 Dismissals arising from violation of academic program policies may be appealed using the Appeals Process.
-For additional details, graduate students should refer to the Dismissal Policy and the Extension Requests and Appeals Process pages on the Office of Graduate Studies website.
+For additional details, graduate students should refer to the Dismissal Policy on the Graduate School website.